Family Fun in 5 Hudson Valley Towns

 My husband and I fell in love with this area before we had our kids, but they’ve helped us find the family friendly side of this off-beat destination.
 First, there is the Catskill Mountain Rail Road ride along the Esopus River.
 We enjoy the scenery while the kids like bumping along on the old fashioned train.

-Holiday Bonus: During the next several weeks, Santa Claus is on board for select train rides.
+Holiday Bonus: In November and December, Santa Claus is on board for select train rides.

 After the train, stop by the hard-to-miss Emerson Resort, whose collection of shops includes the Kaleidostore, an astronomy-themed toy store that houses the world’s largest kailedoscope .
 Enjoy the 8-minute Kailedoscope show then afterward take a break at the shoping complex’s café.